 Eastern Orthodox is the dominant religion constituting 92% of the Greece population.
-The Religion had its origins from the schism that occurred between the Pope of Rome and the Patriarch of Constantinople.
+It had its origins from the schism that occurred between the Pope of Rome and the Patriarch of Constantinople.
 Their disagreement was on issues related to the celibacy of the priests, Holy Communion, and the wording of the Creed.
 The control of the Pope of the Eastern Patriarchs was also part of the dispute.
 The division left the Eastern Church outside the control of the Pope.
 It is the dominant religion that is officially recognized in the constitution.

 The country has a growing number of atheists who constitute 3% of the population.
 They have a registered association by the name The Atheist Union of Greece.
 A considerable number of the irreligious Greeks have not subscribed to it for fear of personal identification on issues of personal faith.

 Islam is followed by 3% of the population.
 The Muslim community in Greece is mainly of Turkish origin.